guapodero/rusty_arch/README.md

 - generic cloud hosting
 - AArch64 on QEMU

+## Known Issues
+ssh agent socket is unstable
+workaround: reload vm

+sshfs mount is unstable
+workaround: unmount and remount sshs

+unable to use podman
+> Error: kernel does not support overlay fs:
+> 'overlay' is not supported over btrfs at "/home/vagrant/.local/share/containers/storage/overlay": backing file system is unsupported for this graph driver no known workaround

 ## Related Work
 - [rust-sandbox](https://github.com/jameslmartin/rust-sandbox) is similar in intent but more opinionated